 The process of feeding the head is simplicity itself.
 The coconut milk or cream is scrubbed into the head, just like the head washing compound or a shampoo/ Once the compound has been worked into the head, the hair may be combed out again.
 However, should be left to dry on the head – preferably overnight.
 A scarf of towel may be wrapped around the person head to insure this.
 Such protection will also keep the coconut material off the bedding.
 In the morning, the coconut compound may be rinsed out and the person hair washed with a shampoo and dried, as it would normally be.
 Keep a people level head.

 Another method of feeding the head involves using red or white wine instead of coconut.

 Sheila discovered her clairvoyant gift at 19 when an apparition appeared to her in the form of a golden cross.
 Since that awe-inspiring experience, Sheila has been able to connect to energies and spirits to receive meaningful messages.
-Hearing her calling, Sheila pursued learning other spiritual arts and healing modalities Holy Fire Reiki Master Teacher, Pranic Healing, Crystal Healing, and Sound Healing now uses all of her gifts to help others connect to their higher selves within and find their calling.
+Hearing her calling, Sheila pursued learning other spiritual arts and healing modalities.
+Holy Fire Reiki Master Teacher, Pranic Healing, Crystal Healing, and Sound Healing now uses all of her gifts to help others connect to their higher selves within and find their calling.

-Sheila believes in the magic that can manifest when one’s physical, mental, and spiritual lives are aligned into One Life and hopes to inspire her clients to find all they need from within.
-Over the last 20 years, Sheila has helped clients from every walk of life varying from chief level executives, creatives, youth, and those recovering from varying traumas.
+Sheila believes in the magic that can manifest when one's physical, mental, and spiritual lives are aligned into One life and hopes to inspire her clients to find all they need from within.
+Over the last 20 years, Sheila has helped clients from every walk of experience varying from chief level executives, creatives, youth, and those recovering from varying traumas.
 Check out more articles on my Holistic Lifestyle Blog and Coaching Services at www.sheilamboyd.com